 International Business Machines Corporation (IBM) applies strategies to address a wide variety of issues in the information technology industry environment, such as the external factors shown in this Five Forces analysis of the business.
 Michael E. Porter’s Five Forces Analysis is a strategic management tool that identifies the external factors and their intensities in contributing to the five forces (competitive rivalry, buyer power, supplier power, substitution threat, and new entry threat) that shape the competitive landscape of the industry environment.
-In this case of IBM, the external analysis considers the situation of the information technology industry.
+In the case of IBM, the external analysis considers the situation of the information technology industry.
 There is a wide array of factors that influence the actual performance of Big Blue, but the external factors presented in this analysis are some of the most significant and relevant to the business.
 For example, IBM’s financial performance is directly connected to the organization’s ability to address the external factors linked to the strong intensity of the force of competitive rivalry.
 In this regard, it is essential to take appropriate action to address the issues shown in this Five Forces analysis of IBM.

-Investors can use the results of this Porter’s Five Forces analysis of IBM in making decisions regarding their investments in the company.
+Investors can use the results of this Five Forces analysis of IBM in making decisions regarding their investments in the company.
 For example, the presence of strong forces in all aspects of the external analysis may equate to the company’s difficulties in successfully implementing its strategies based on the conditions of the industry environment.
 IBM’s priorities in addressing these forces and external factors must match the intensities of the forces.
 Such strategic matching ensures high success rates in growing the information technology business.

 Summary & Recommendations: Porter’s Five Forces Analysis of IBM

 Summary.
 Competition or competitive rivalry is the highest-intensity force in the industry environment of IBM.
 Each of the other forces has a moderate intensity.
 Thus, this external analysis shows that competition must take the highest priority in IBM’s strategic formulation.
 This prioritization must facilitate continued business growth in the information technology industry.
-However, the external factors in this Porter’s Five Forces analysis of IBM also point to the significance of the other forces in strategic success.
+However, the external factors in this Five Forces analysis of IBM also point to the significance of the other forces in strategic success.
 For example, the bargaining powers of customers and suppliers and the threats of substitution and new entry are significant in determining the company’s performance.
 Based on the results of this Five Forces analysis, the following are the intensities of the five forces that influence IBM’s business:

 - Competitive rivalry or competition (strong force)